clinfo/ReTReKpy/README.md

 # use CDScore with a weight of 2.0
 python run.py --config config/sample.json --knowledge cdscore --knowledge_weights 2.0 0.0 0.0 0.0 0.0 0.0
 ```

+If you want to try your own molecule, prepare the molecule as MDL MOLfile format and replace data/sample.mol with the prepared file.

+## Optional arguments

+- `--sel_const`: constant value for selection (default value is set to 3).
+- `--expansion_num`: number of reaction templates used in the expansion step (default value is set to 50).
+- `--starting_material`: path to SMILES format file containing starting materials.
+- `--search_count`: the maximum number of iterations of MCTS (default value is set to 100).

 ## Terms
 ### Convergent Disconnection Score (CDScore)